kodeFant/kodeFant-wp-workflow/README.md

 ```

 - Create a new database in Sequel Pro
-- Do the Wordpress setup via project-name.test
+- Do the Wordpress setup via project-name .test URL

-- cd into your WordPress Theme Folder
+Then cd into your WordPress Folder in terminal
-- Initialize git

 ```
 cd [project-name]